BUPTAntiRiver/UCB-CS70/README.md

 ### Where to find the resources ?

 this repository contains all the learning resources for CS70 2020fall version.
 You can check its [official website](http://www.eecs70.org) to learn more !

-### What to learn more ?

-Check out [this repository](https://github.com/PKUFlyingPig/Self-learning-Computer-Science) which contains all my self-learning materials : )